If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 That is why a worker lunged to grab a garden hose off the conveyor belt at a Waste Management recycling facility here Wednesday before it got caught in a giant sorting machine.
 Such tangles frequently require the plant to stop the waste processing line and clean out the jaws by hand.

-China has stopped accepting recycling from other nations – and that’s a problem with recycling globally
+China has stopped accepting recycling from other nations – and that's a problem for recycling globally

 Beginning Jan.
 1, 2018, China stopped allowing the import of recyclable goods from many countries including the United States.
 Now, these nations are struggling with excess amounts of recyclables with nowhere to send it.
 It's a big problem with recycling at this time.